 No Down Payment Loans Guaranteed by the VA

 If you are a military veteran or active duty military, you can get a no money down mortgage with a VA loan.
 Surviving spouses also can qualify.
-These loans are guaranteed by the US Department of Veteran Affairs, and the VA will pay back the lender if you do not pay the loan.
+These zero down house loans are guaranteed by the US Department of Veteran Affairs, and the VA will pay back the lender if you do not pay the loan.

-No Down Payment Home Loans from the USDA
+Zero Down Home Loans from the USDA

 The good news about these loans is that you do not always have to buy in a rural area.
 You also can sometimes get a USDA mortgage in many suburban neighborhoods.
 The goal of this program is to allow low and moderate income home-buyers to buy a home.